 • Water therapy

 Never underestimate the power of a hot shower or bath.
-Water therapy can be used throughout the labor process, from taking a warm tub in the early stages of labor at home, to sitting on a birthing ball in the shower during active labor, to even giving birth in a birthing tub, if it’s something you want and your birth place allows.
-Be sure to check in with your care provider before turning to water therapy as some might have you hold off to prevent risk of infection
+Water therapy can be used throughout the labor process, from taking a warm tub in the early stages of labor at home, to sitting on a birthing ball in the shower during active labor, to even giving birth in a birthing tub, if it’s something you want and your birthplace allows.
+Be sure to check in with your care provider before turning to water therapy as some might have you hold off to prevent the risk of infection

 4. Breathing techniques